 - No customisation.
 Since you don't own the car and it's hard to know how modifications will affect the car's depreciation, you can't customise the car.
 You can put a private plate on a financed car, but that's as much as you can do.
 If you don't opt for an "In Stock" car, you can choose the specifics of the trim but once you're waiting for the new car to be delivered, you can't make any adjustments!

 Let’s talk money.

 Okay great - but is leasing actually any cheaper?
 Show me the figures!

 Let’s imagine you want a car for 3 years.
 Because you’re smart, you decide to check out LeaseFetcher for the best deal.
-You find a great spec, brand new BMW 3 Series for a cool £293.41 a month (plus an upfront cost of £2640.71) for 3 years on a 30,000 mile lease.
+You find a great spec, brand new BMW 3 Series Saloon for a cool £293.41 a month (plus an upfront cost of £2640.71, assuming you don't opt for a no deposit car lease deal) for 3 years on a 30,000 mile lease.
 Total cost of the car at the end of the contract? £13,203.47.

 Now, if you were to buy outright, you’ll probably have to take out a personal loan, assuming you don’t have £34,000 lying around.
 Remember, you’re also going to need to add interest on top of that loan - so even with an excellent interest rate of 3% over 3 years, this will cost you a whopping £988.15 a month, bringing you to a total cost of £35,573.57.